-The Assessed value of a property is 70% of the appraised value.
 The appraised value of the property is the price of the property set by the town.
-By law, towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b)) Usually Town Assessors will determine this by comparing the values of comparable properties and will send an inspector to physically inspect the property.
-By law, towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
-As an example, there was a recent revaluation in Greenwich and I recently got a visitor from the Town Assessor’s office.
-The inspector came to conduct an inspection of my property by walking the exterior of my home.
-As a result, my property was reassessed because the inspector found a discrepancy in the square footage of my house.
+Usually, Town Assessors will determine this by comparing the value of comparable properties and will usually send an inspector to physically inspect the property.
+The appraised value is composed of a Land Value and a Building Improvement Value and the total will be your appraised value.
+By law, Connecticut towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
+As part of revaluation, Connecticut town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
+If there are discrepancies in square footage or new building improvements, you will be reassessed.

 What is the Mill Rate?

 A mill represents $1 for every $1000 in assessed property value.
-For example, Greenwich has a mill rate of 11.369 mills which means a home with a $1,000,000 assessed value has a property tax of $7,500 a year.
-Every town sets its own Mill rate.
+For example, Greenwich has a mill rate of 11.59 mills which means a home with a $1,000,000 assessed value has a property tax of $11,590 a year.

 How to Calculate Property Taxes in Connecticut?

 This is how to calculate property taxes in Connecticut.
-First take the 100% appraised value of the property and multiply by 70% to get the assessed value.
+First, take the 100% appraised value of the property and multiply by 70% to get the assessed value.
 Then you multiply the assessed value of the property by the mill rate and divide by 1,000.
-For example, a property with a 100% appraised value of $2,000,000 in Greenwich will have property tax of $15,916.60.
+For example, a property with a 100% appraised value of $2,000,000 in Greenwich will have a property tax of $15,916.60.

-Take 70% of Appraised Value: $2,000,000 x 0.70= 1,400,000
+Take 70% of Appraised Value: $2,000,000 x 0.70= $ 1,400,000

-Multiply Assessed Value by Mill Rate: $1,400,000 x 11.369= $15,916,600
+Multiply Assessed Value by Mill Rate: $1,400,000 x 11.59= $16,226,000

-Divide by 1000: $15,916,600/1000= $15,916.60
+Divide by 1000: $16,226,000 /1000= $16,226

-You may be interested in:
+You may also be interested in: